Battleships in World War II: Aerial defense

-The sinking of Prince of Wales and Repulse off the coast of Malaya in 1941 demonstrated that even the most modern battleships could not hold off aerial attacks without decent aerial defenses.
-The British HACS fire control system had been rendered inoperable by the extreme heat and humidity of the Malaya tropical climate, and the anti-aircraft artillery had managed to shoot down only a handful of attackers.

 An aircraft carrier's combat air patrol proved to be the most effective form of defense against enemy bombers.
 Nonetheless, a modern fast battleship could provide point defense against attackers that broke through the fighter screen.
-The North Carolina and South Dakota demonstrated just that in the battles of the Eastern Solomons and Santa Cruz Islands, respectively, with North Carolina downing between 7 and 14 planes, while South Dakota shot down between 26 and 32.
 The battleships' presence was crucial during these engagements in 1942, as the U.S. were still months from being able to realize their material advantage, with too few planes and ships to interdict enough of the skilled Japanese pilots.
 No American battleships were lost or seriously damaged by aerial attacks in open seas in World War II.

 By 1944, Admiral Raymond A. Spruance had arrayed his forces in a complex defense formation.
 The first line of protection was a radar-vectored combat air patrol, and any attackers who managed to get through would face anti-aircraft fire from a line of screening battleships and cruisers.
 This exacted such a heavy toll on the Japanese during the Battle of the Philippine Sea that they failed to cause any significant damage to their main targets, the aircraft carriers.
 The most damage that the Japanese caused was a bomb hit on South Dakota which caused many casualties but did little damage to the battleship.